reproot

 Examples

-In this example, the command searches the search paths indicated in the reproot-env.yaml
+This example searches the paths specified in the reproot-env.yaml

-file for root files for the project my_proj
+file for root files associated with the project my_proj

 and clone